-(8) Consists of our 401(k) plan contributions in the amount of \$12,385; spousal travel expenses; tax reimbursements for spousal travel in the amount of \$1,233; personal use of company-provided automobile; and membership dues.
+(7) Consists of our 401(k) plan contributions in the amount of \$14,845; personal use of company-provided automobile; memberships; and spousal travel expenses.

 Employment Agreements

 Employment Agreement with Mr. Craig

 We entered into an employment agreement with Mr. Craig on November 9, 2000.
 Mr. Craig's employment agreement is for a three-year term that is automatically extended on a daily basis to continue for three years from the date of such extension.
 Mr. Craig's employment agreement provides that we will nominate and use our best efforts to cause our stockholders to elect him as a director and as Chairman of the Board.